sjentsch/lsjDocs/Ch08/Ch08_Estimation_5.rst

 When it comes to plotting confidence intervals for the mean in jamovi, this is not (yet) available as part of the ``Descriptives`` options.
-However, when we get onto learning about specific statistical tests, for example in chapter :doc:`Comparing several means (one-way ANOVA) <../Ch13/Ch13_ANOVA>`, we will see that we can plot confidence intervals as part of the data analysis.
+However, when we get onto learning about specific statistical tests, for example in chapter :doc:`../Ch13/Ch13_ANOVA`, we will see that we can plot confidence intervals as part of the data analysis.
 That’s pretty cool, so we’ll show you how to do that later on.

 ------